 - This is the regulator bypass hole.
 Sticking a long thin metal object about 2 inches deep into this D-shaped hole causes the alternator to go to full charge.
 If you do this while it's dark out and the main power wire is disconnected, the whole alternator will emit a cool X-Files type glow.
 I don't recommend that you try this since you'll likely end up toasting your alternator.

-If you're trying to troubleshoot a battery that tends to discharge itself for no apparent good reason, try this method of troubleshooting.
+If you're trying to troubleshoot a battery that tends to go flat in a day or two for no apparent reason, try this method of troubleshooting.